The Exodus: Hellenistic Egyptian parallel narratives

-It is possible that the stories represent a polemical Egyptian response to the Exodus narrative.
+The stories may represent a polemical Egyptian response to the Exodus narrative.
 Egyptologist Jan Assmann proposed that the story comes from oral sources that "must [...] predate the first possible acquaintance of an Egyptian writer with the Hebrew Bible."
 Assmann suggested that the story has no single origin but rather combines numerous historical experiences, notably the Amarna and Hyksos periods, into a folk memory.

 There is general agreement that the stories originally had nothing to do with the Jews.
 Erich S. Gruen suggested that it may have been the Jews themselves that inserted themselves into Manetho's narrative, in which various negative actions from the point of view of the Egyptians, such as desecrating temples, are interpreted positively.